sjsafranek/dev_project_09082021/README.md

 Instead of doing a "simple" website I opted for a more dynamic UI using with Vue and D3.

 I included comments throughout the code detailing some of my though process as I went through the exercise.
+I tried to identify as many bugs as I could (all software has them).
 I apologize in advance for any spell mistakes and I thank you for your consideration.

 ## Usage